· Samir Abid · AI Development · 9 min read

 What I Learned Building a RAG System Over the Last Year

 When I started, I thought the hard part would be making the AI accurate.
 Getting it to understand context properly.
-Making sure it didn’t just make things up.
+Making sure it did not just make things up.

-But what I actually learned - what genuinely surprised me - was something different.
-It was about how fast you can try things now.
-And what that changes about building software.
+But what I actually learned was slightly different.
+It was about how fast you can try things now, and what that changes about building software.

 Starting Point